See also our article on

 Dave asked - Already I'm noticing rust forming under the battery on the new tray I put in there especially designed to hold the battery.
 I think it's just surface rust - the tray is coated with a very thick coat of plastic-like material.
 Mid-America Motor Works and others sell a battery mat that is designed to absorb and neutralize acid -- impregnated with something like baking soda (sodium bicarbonate).
 Does this sound like a good idea to you?

-A comment regarding future batteries from Rob - I was reading some interesting stuff about car batteries the other day.
-Within five years cars will switch to using 36-volt batteries and 42-volt chargers.
-This will enable thinner wiring (cheaper cars), and will allow manufacturers to move the battery to the trunk for better life and not suffer voltage drop to the starter motor.
-Aparently it's better for electronics to operate at these voltages too, I guess the loss of a volt has little effect on 36 volts, but quite an effect on 12 volts.
+A comment regarding future batteries from Rob - I was reading some interesting stuff about car batteries a few years ago.
+There was a proposal that cars should switch to using 36-volt batteries and 42-volt alternators.
+This would enable thinner wiring (cheaper cars), and would allow manufacturers to move the battery to the boot/trunk for better life and not suffer voltage drop to the starter motor.
+Aparently it's better for electronics to operate at these voltages too, I guess the loss of one volt has little effect on a 36 volt system, but quite an effect on a 12 volt system.
+It hasn't happened though - I guess the size of the "12 volt" industry is just too big.

-I find it interesting that they are going to 36 volts instead of 24 volts, which the trucking industry has already established.
+I find it interesting that they were proposing 36 volts instead of 24 volts, which the trucking industry has already established, and could be used in cars with little change to the current infrastucture.

 * * * *